Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 But it provides the court with the potential for a broad ruling about when religious organizations deserve exemptions from anti-discrimination laws that the groups say would cause them to violate deeply held beliefs, such as what constitutes a marriage.

 It is a question the court left hanging in 2018, when it found other reasons to rule for a Colorado baker who cited his religious beliefs when he refused to design a wedding cake for a same-sex couple.
 Barrett mentioned Masterpiece Cakeshop v.
-Colorado Civil Rights Commission when Sen. Cory Booker questioned her about whether a hairdresser or florist could refuse wedding services to an interracial couple.
+Colorado Civil Rights Commission when Sen. Cory Booker (D) questioned her about whether a hairdresser or florist could refuse wedding services to an interracial couple.

 “It sounds like you’re on your way to talking about Masterpiece Cakeshop and some of the cases that are very hotly contested and winding their way through the courts,” Barrett said.
 “And so I want to make sure that I’m not in a position where I’m eliciting any views that would bear on litigation that’s very active.”